M66B/NetGuard/FAQ.md

 however they need to be generally usable to be included.

 As a workaround you can use the export/import function to apply specific settings in specific circumstances.
+Alternatively you can use lockdown mode as a profile.

 <a name="FAQ34"></a>
 **(34) Can you add a condition 'when on foreground' or 'when active'?**